 The Year 8 curriculum is designed to foster positive attitudes to learning and promote productive strategies.
 As such, the focus is on balance across the range of subject disciplines.
-We will consistently take the opportunity to engage students in conversations about what learning involves and how it is best facilitated.
+Each of the subjects the girls will be studying comprises of content components and skills components.